githubtraining/training-manual/GH4D/30_whats_ci.md

 - **CD**: Continuous deployment
   - Code pushed to deployment automatically based on custom circumstances
   - Continuous Deployment is the practice of continuously deploying to production servers.
 In conjunction with CI, companies can move to a CD model by giving developers the freedom to deploy several times a day upon successful builds.
 Merging in and of itself isn't considered CD, unless it's tied to some deployment strategy (ex: Heroku automatically deploy anything that gets merged into master).
-- We will cover more CI than CD in this course.
+  - How do you deploy before merge?
+This can help us perform a better code review, and we can see our actual application deployment before merging to `master`.
 - Though the concepts are different, CI and CD are frequently discussed and implemented together.
   - Typically CI and CD are implemented at the same time because many of the tasks are already defined.
 For example, a project may already have the tests written, and the steps for deployment.
 Once a CI/CD tool is introduced, it's simple to have them be done together.

 ![CD](img/cd.png)